themeteorchef/santa-spotter/santa-spotter.md

 });
 ```

 Lots of stuff, but nothing too wild.
-Here, we're creaing a method called `updateSantaLocation` that we can use to advanced the position of Santa on the map.
+Here, we're creating a method called `updateSantaLocation` that we can use to advanced the position of Santa on the map.
 The first thing we do here is to look up the current job, its order, and then do a little math to look up Santa's next stop.

 Next, we make use of our `nextStop` variable (equal to a database lookup for a record with an order equal to the current stop's order plus one) to decide whether we need to update our database.
 This is essentially saying "if the current stop's number plus one is found in the database, go ahead and do all of this."
 The "all of this" part is split in two: first, update the current stop to no longer be the current stop, and second, update the determined "next stop" to be the current spot.
 An easy way to visualize this is a pair of runners in a race passing off a baton to one another.